Moon Lau: Early and personal life

 Moon Lau was born in Hong Kong and lived with a large family of seven.
-Her mother, Lam Kiu (林嬌), was contestant #15 in the 1985 Miss Hong Kong Pageant.She also has a younger brother.
+Her mother, Lam Kiu (林嬌), was contestant #15 in the 1985 Miss Hong Kong Pageant.
+She also has a younger brother.
 Lau attended Baptist Lui Ming Choi Secondary School located in the Sha Tin district of Hong Kong.
 In 2011, she graduated from Hong Kong Baptist University with a Bachelor of Social Sciences in Communication (Honours), majoring in Film and Media Arts.

 During university, Lau worked as a model, signed under agency Jacso Entertainment for two years.
 After graduating from university she worked as an airline flight attendant for two years and later as a project manager before signing up for the 2013 Miss Hong Kong Pageant.

 Friendship

 Lau became best friends with Jeannie Chan and Stephanie Ho as they became close while filming the drama Raising the Bar.
-She is also good friends with William Chak, Adrian Chau, Daniel Chau, Joey Law, Roxanne Tong, Tammy Au-yueng, Bob Cheung, Matthew Ho, Hubert Wu, Jacky Cai and Hera Chan.
+She is also good friends with William Chak, Adrian Chau, Daniel Chau, Bob Cheung, Matthew Ho, Hubert Wu, Jacky Cai and Hera Chan.